 A red flag should go up if your funds are primarily inhouse products.
 If you are at XYZ firm and invested only in XYZ's proprietary products, you want to know the reason for the bias.
-Are the investments in your best interests or in the best interests of XYZ?
 Your advisor should not be under pressure or obligation to recommend specific products but should be free to match your financial goals with the best funds in the marketplace.